Immunization Delivery for Pharmacists

 At Bethesda Family Medicine Clinic, she provides medication therapy management services and patient education on a variety of disease states and medications.
 Through collaborative practice protocols, she manages an anticoagulation service and visits with patients for smoking cessation.
 Dr. Philbrick is also a preceptor of pharmacy and medical students on rotation at the clinic as well as family medicine residents completing an elective rotation in pharmacotherapy.
 She provides didactic lectures in both the College of Pharmacy and College of Veterinary Medicine.
 In June 2010 she took over as content expert of immunization education at the College of Pharmacy.
 She has been published nationally on this topic including the Immunization Chapter in the ACCP Ambulatory Care Preparatory Review Course since its inception (2011) and a Chapter within the Ambulatory Care Self-Assessment Program (ACSAP).

-During the online practice-based portion of this activity, materials will be released on a weekly basis.
+The online, knowledge-based portion of this activity is divided into four modules over four weeks.
 Content modules consist of various instructional materials, including: presentations, self-assessment questions and practice cases.
-In addition to this, there are supplemental readings taken from "APhA's Immunization Handbook" by Lauren Angelo (available from Amazon or the APhA bookstore).
+In addition to this, all participants must purchase the following required text to complete this course: "APhA's Immunization Handbook, 3rd Edition" by Lauren Angelo (available from Amazon or the APhA bookstore).
+Some quiz questions will assess required readings from the handbook.

-Participants will be required to pass (70% or better) a 38-point mid-term quiz released the second week of the activity and a 24-point final quiz released the fourth week of the activity.
-Participants are required to pass both quizzes prior to attending the live portion of this activity.
+Participants will be required to pass (70% or better) a 23-question mid-term quiz during the second week of the activity and a 16-question final quiz during the fourth week of the activity.
+Participants are required to pass both quizzes prior to attending the live session for this activity.

 Participants can log in and access the learning materials 24 hours/day-7 days/week, at their convenience.

-The live program will provide additional instruction and will include additional case discussions, an overview of injection technique, hands-on experience with injection technique and question and answer opportunities with the course instructor.
+The live, application-based portion of this activity will provide additional instruction and will include additional case discussions, an overview of injection technique, hands-on experience with injection technique and question and answer opportunities with the course instructor.
 All participants will demonstrate appropriate injection technique to an instructor prior to completion of the program.

 - Targeting & Screening